7 min read

 How do I find upcoming FCI dog shows to enter? +

 The most reliable way is through official FCI member kennel clubs in the country where you want to show, and through international show listing portals.
-DOGMASH maintains a regularly updated Show Directory covering major international dog show portals and entry platforms across all continents.
+DOGMASH maintains a regularly updated Show Directory covering major international dog show portals and entry platforms.

 How important is conditioning compared to handling technique? +